Having more fun than a human being should be allowed to have.

 It brings me in mind George Washington is who the president should model himself after.

-Stop killing my brothers and sisters in the U.S. military, and may you all live to fight another day.
+Stop killing my brothers and sisters of the U.S. military, and may you all live to fight another day.

-Well, uh let me just add to this that in the three months that Obama has dithered in making his speech last night, one hundred and sixteen U.S. service men and women have been killed in Afghanistan.
+Well, let me just add to this that in the three months that Obama has dithered in making his speech last night, 116 U.S. service men and women have been killed in Afghanistan while awaiting reinforcements that were asked for by their commanders, General McChrystal.

-May you all live to uh fight another day.
+May you all live to fight another day.

 I know it's the media.

-You cannot, you cannot tell your enemy your strategy, and then expect not to be getting your butt kicked.
+You cannot tell your enemy your strategy and then expect not to be getting your butt kicked.

 Instead, imagine this.

-Imagine they were urged to watch a national address, a world address from the leader of the Taliban, Mala Omar.
+Instead, last night of seeing our president on TV say what he said, imagine they were urged to watch a national address, a world address, from the leader of the Taliban, Mullah Omar.

-And in his speech, Mala Omar says, We are going to train 30,000 new terrorists.
+And in his speech, Mullah Omar says, We are going to train 30,000 new terrorists.

-We are going to make them kill us, and if we are going to make them mean.
+We are going to make them kill us, and we are going to make them mean.

 Would we not be declaring victory over that?